GoGoCarl/WakaTimeFreshBooks/README.md

 java -jar w2f.jar --set-event-log-size={num_lines}
 ```

+Output can also be controlled with the `--quiet` flag or `--silent`
+flag.
+Both options will suppress output from standard output, which is
+good for background jobs.
+The `--quiet` flag will still print output to
+the log file, while the `--silent` flag will not print anything
+anywhere.

 ## Additional Usage Options

 You can view all the options available to you by running: